dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/compatibility/cookie-sharing.md

 ms.prod: asp.net-core
 uid: security/data-protection/compatibility/cookie-sharing
 ---
-# Sharing cookies between applications
+# Sharing cookies among applications

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Luke Latham](https://github.com/guardrex)

-Websites often consist of individual web apps, working together to meet the needs of visitors.
+Websites often consist of individual web apps working together.
 To provide a single sign-on (SSO) experience, the web apps within the site must share authentication tickets.
 To support this scenario, the data protection stack allows sharing Katana cookie authentication and ASP.NET Core cookie authentication tickets.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/data-protection/compatibility/cookie-sharing/sample/) ([how to download](xref:tutorials/index#how-to-download-a-sample))

 The sample illustrates cookie sharing across three apps that use cookie authentication:

-* ASP.NET Core 2.0 Razor Pages app without using ASP.NET Core Identity
+* ASP.NET Core 2.0 Razor Pages app without using [ASP.NET Core Identity](xref:security/authentication/identity)
 * ASP.NET Core 2.0 MVC app with ASP.NET Core Identity
 * ASP.NET Framework 4.6.1 MVC app with ASP.NET Identity

-## Sharing authentication cookies between apps
+In the examples that follow:

+* The cookie name is set to a common value of `.AspNet.SharedCookie`.
+* The `AuthenticationType` is set to `Identity.Application` either explicitly or by default.
+* [CookieAuthenticationDefaults.AuthenticationScheme](/dotnet/api/microsoft.aspnetcore.authentication.cookies.cookieauthenticationdefaults.authenticationscheme) is used as the authentication scheme.
+The constant resolves to a value of `Cookies`.
+* The cookie authentication middleware uses an implementation of [DataProtectionProvider](/dotnet/api/microsoft.aspnetcore.dataprotection.dataprotectionprovider). `DataProtectionProvider` provides data protection services for the encryption and decryption of cookie payload data.
+The `DataProtectionProvider` instance is isolated from the data protection system used by other parts of the app.
+  * A common [data protection key](xref:security/data-protection/implementation/key-management) storage location is used.
+Using a common set of data protection keys allows each app to encrypt and decrypt the same cookie payload data.
+[DataProtectionProvider.Create(System.IO.DirectoryInfo)](/dotnet/api/microsoft.aspnetcore.dataprotection.dataprotectionprovider.create?view=aspnetcore-2.0#Microsoft_AspNetCore_DataProtection_DataProtectionProvider_Create_System_IO_DirectoryInfo_) accepts a [DirectoryInfo](/dotnet/api/system.io.directoryinfo) for use with authentication cookies.
+  * [DataProtectionProvider](/dotnet/api/microsoft.aspnetcore.dataprotection.dataprotectionprovider) requires the [Microsoft.AspNetCore.DataProtection.Extensions](https://www.nuget.org/packages/Microsoft.AspNetCore.DataProtection.Extensions/) NuGet package, which is available when referencing the [Microsoft.AspNetCore.All](xref:fundamentals/metapackage) metapackage ([NuGet.org](https://www.nuget.org/packages/Microsoft.AspNetCore.All/)).
+  * The sample apps locate a folder named *KeyRing* at the root of the solution and provide the path to `DirectoryInfo`.

-To share authentication cookies between two ASP.NET Core apps, configure each app that should share cookies as follows.
+## Share authentication cookies among ASP.NET Core apps

-If you're using identity:
+When using ASP.NET Core Identity:

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)